-You’ve done it, you’ve made up your mind and your ready to get your first tattoo, but you’re scared.
+You’ve done it, you’ve made up your mind, and you're ready to get your first tattoo, but you’re scared.
 What if it hurts?
 What will your mom think?
 What about your job?
 What if you don’t like it in a year?
 Good questions, but frankly if you’re this frightened maybe you need to hightail it out of the tattoo parlor and think a little while longer.

 Things to Consider

-2) Placement - Putting a tiny tattoo in a giant expanse of skin may end up looking more like a mole than art.
+- Placement: Putting a tiny tattoo in a giant expanse of skin may end up looking more like a mole than art.
 Find just the right little crook for your ink blot of happiness.

-3) Building Potential - Tattoos are kind of like potato chips, it's hard just to have one.
+- Building Potential: Tattoos are kind of like potato chips, it's hard just to have one.
 Why not give yourself a little breathing room incase you're ready to take things a step further with your design at some point in the future.

-4) The Artist - All tattoo artists are not created equal.
+- The Artist: All tattoo artists are not created equal.
 Each has there own specialty, like medicine.
-For example I have one artist who rocks with fine needle design, but isn't as strong with shading and fill.
-If you're going tiny, take a peak at your artists portfolio to get an idea of their needle control.
+For example, I have one artist who rocks with fine needle design but isn't as strong with shading and fill.
+If you're going tiny, take a peek at your artist's portfolio to get an idea of their needle control.
 You may be going small and simple, but that doesn't mean just anyone should do it.

 Now take a look at some of the super cute designs and ideas below to help you get started on your tiny tattoo adventure.